 Email – cologna[at]uic[dot]edu

-Besides my passion for Chemistry, I like hanging out with friends, listening to music, and drawing.
+In my free time, I like hanging out with friends, traveling, and drawing.

 Email – tnguy214[at]uic[dot]edu